9 Paid Summer Internships for High School Students

 Program Dates: August - June

-Eligibility: You must be in the 10th or 11th Grade and have passed your classes for the last three or more semesters.
+Eligibility: You must be in the 10th or 11th grade and have passed your classes for the last three or more semesters.
 You must ALSO meet at least one requirement from the list below: a) Complete a course in the Science and Nature Program, the Science Alliance Middle School Program or Science Alliance High School Program OR b) Attend one of the partner high schools or partner programs

 One other option—the Lumiere Research Scholar Program